Virtual classes for the working mathematician: Applications to moduli spaces of stable maps

-Again, for any partition $\lambda$ of $(d=\sum\underline{d},n)$, we can define $\mathfrak D^\lambda$ the closed substack of $\mathfrak M_{1,n}^\text{wt}$ the general point of which is a smooth elliptic curve of weight 0, with $k$ rational tails attached to it, with weight and markings distributed according to $\lambda$.
-In fact, this is finer than necessary, and we may as well group all the $\lambda$ with the same number of positive rational tails $k$ together into $\mathfrak D^k$.
-Note that these are closed substacks of $\mathfrak M_{1,n}^\text{wt}$ of codimension $k$. \end{construction}
+Again, for any partition $\lambda$ of $(d=\sum\underline{d},n)$, we can define $\mathfrak D^\lambda$ the closed substack of $\mathfrak M_{1,n}^\text{wt}$ the general point of which is a smooth elliptic curve of weight~0, with~$k$ rational tails attached to it, with weight and markings distributed according to~$\lambda$.
+In fact, this is finer than necessary, and we may as well group all the $\lambda$ with the same number of positive rational tails~$k$ together into~$\mathfrak D^k$.
+Note that these are closed substacks of $\mathfrak M_{1,n}^\text{wt}$ of codimension~$k$. \end{construction}

-We now briefly describe the Vakil-Zinger desingularisation following \cite{VZ} and \cite{HL}.
-The idea is to start with the moduli space of pre-stable weighted curves $\mathfrak M_{1,n}^\text{wt}$ and construct an Artin stack $\widetilde{\mathfrak M}_{1,n}^\text{wt}$ by an iterated blow-up.
+We now briefly describe the Vakil--Zinger desingularisation following \cite{VZ} and \cite{HL}.
+The idea is to start with the moduli space of pre-stable weighted curves $\mathfrak M_{1,n}^\text{wt}$ and construct an Artin stack~$\widetilde{\mathfrak M}_{1,n}^\text{wt}$ by an iterated blow-up.
 We first blow up $\mathfrak D^1$ inside $\mathfrak M_{1,n}^\text{wt}$ (this has no effect), then the strict transform of $\mathfrak D^2$, which is smooth, and so on.
 Note that the total weight is constant on connected components of $\mathfrak M_{1,n}^\text{wt}$, and for a fixed weight it is necessary to perform only finitely many blow-up steps.
-The Vakil-Zinger space is then constructed by taking the following Cartesian diagram
+The Vakil--Zinger space is then constructed by taking the following Cartesian diagram

-Here the right vertical map is obtained by forgetting the map, but remembering the degree of $f^*\mathcal O_{\mathbb P^r}(1)$ on the irreducible components of $C$.
+Here, the right vertical map is obtained by forgetting the map, but remembering the degree of~$f^*\mathcal O_{\mathbb P^r}(1)$ on the irreducible components of $C$.
+Let us introduce more notation.
+Let